-- purchase the best unit for the area that needs cooling, too underpowered and it will struggle while overpowered units will cost more.
+- Purchase the best unit for the area that needs cooling, too underpowered and it will struggle while overpowered units will use more electricity.

 If you want a rough guide to how much air conditioning costs to run, try this calculator.

 Will a Fully Fitted Air Con Unit Increase the Value of My Home?

 With global warming and more extreme, hotter summers, air conditioning units are more in demand now than at any other point in history.

 A professionally installed system could appeal to many buyers and you may get some or all of your investment back should you sell your home in the future.

 We previously looked at the best free-standing portable air-con units and fans you can buy online.
 While not nearly as effective as a professionally installed home air-con unit, they are a lot cheaper.

 Get a Custom Price For a Home Air Con System

 Looking for a fixed price for air conditioning the home?

 Tap the link below to see how you get a quote online in minutes: